ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 ## Convert the source SVN repository to a local Git repository

 The goal of this step is to convert the source Subversion repository to a local *bare* Git repository.
-A *bare* Git repository does not have a local working checkout of files that can be modified.
-This is the recommended format for sharing a Git repository via a remote repository hosted on a service like VSTS.
+A *bare* Git repository repository does not have a local working checkout of files that can be modified, instead it only contains the repository's history and the metadata about the repository itself.This is the recommended format for sharing a Git repository via a remote repository hosted on a service like VSTS.

 > [!TIP]
 > *bare* Git repositories are structured differently and given the fact that it doesn't have a working directory prevent direct commit to the repository.